swiftlang/swift-foundation/Proposals/0023-progress-manager.md

 3. **Error-Resistant Architecture**: One common mistake/footgun when it comes to progress reporting is reusing the [same progress reporting instance](#advantages-of-using-subprogress-as-currency-type).
 This tends to lead to mistakenly overwriting its expected unit of work after previous caller has set it, or "over completing" / "double finishing" the report after it's been completed.
 This API prevents this by introducing strong types with different roles.
 Additionally, it handles progress delegation, accumulation, and nested reporting automatically, eliminating race conditions and progress calculation errors.

 4. **Decoupled Progress and Task Control**: This API focuses exclusively on progress reporting, clearly separating it from task control mechanisms like cancellation, which remain the responsibility of Swift's native concurrency primitives for a more coherent programming model.
-While this API does not assume any control over tasks, it needs to be consistently handling non-completion of progress so it will react to cancellation by completing the progress upon `deinit`.
+While this API does not assume any control over tasks, it needs to consistently handle non-completion of progress so it will react to cancellation by completing the progress upon `deinit`.

 5. **Swift Observation Framework Support**: This API leverages the `@Observable` macro to make progress information automatically bindable to UI components, enabling reactive updates with minimal boilerplate code.
 The Observation framework also provides a way for developers to observe values of `@Observable` APIs via `AsyncSequence`.